sensorial-systems/ligen/tools/editor/README.md

 Ligen Editor is a Rust-based code editor designed specifically for working with Ligen IR.
 It provides a simple and intuitive interface for:

-* Parsing projects to Ligen IR
+* Parsing librarys to Ligen IR
 * Saving and loading IRs
 * Getting metrics of the parsed IR
 * Generating language bindings